Interviewing with Confidence Answering Common and Behavioral Questions

 Describe your actions as "Risk Prevention" or "Value Finding" instead of "helping out."
 Explain that you were intentionally closing a gap that others had just accepted as a permanent part of how the business ran.

-Use the "I acted without asking first" story—but show that you did all the background work first so that when you did act, the decision was clearly smart and low-risk.
+Use the “I acted without asking first” story, but show that you did all the background work first so that when you did act, the decision was clearly smart and low-risk.
+The same framing works for other behavioral questions, like describing a time you dealt with a difficult customer.

 People interviewing you might think your major achievements were just part of your normal job duties unless you clearly state where your job officially ended.